in Glacier National Park

 Small boat rentals are also available at Apgar, Lake McDonald, Two Medicine, and Many Glacier.

 Glacier has 13 different campgrounds and approximately 1,009 sites to choose from.
-Most campgrounds in Glacier are first-come first-served except for Fish Creek, St. Mary, some of Many Glacier, and half of the group sites in Apgar.
+Most campgrounds take advance reservations.
 These sites can be reserved through recreation.gov.
 Camping is permitted only in designated campgrounds.

-Backcountry camping is also popular in Glacier.
-There are over 60 designated backcountry campgrounds throughout the park.
-To camp in the backcountry, a backcountry permit is required for all overnight camping.
-To obtain a permit, visit one of the park’s backcountry permit locations the day before or the day of a desired trip start date.
+Wilderness camping is also popular in Glacier.
+There are over 60 designated wilderness campgrounds throughout the park.
+To camp in the wilderness, a wilderness permit is required for all overnight camping.
+To learn about obtaining a permit, visit the park’s wilderness permit page.

 WHAT TO EXPECT